openimagingdata/CDEStaging/report_representation/structured_extractions/negative_statements.md

 - No consolidation or pulmonary edema.

+- No CT evidence of residual/recurrent disease.

+- An ill-defined consolidated density is unchanged in the posterior aspect of the right

 ## Mediastinum

 - No chest wall mass.
 No thyroid nodules.
 Heart and pericardium are normal.
 No enlarged supraclavicular, axillary, mediastinal, or hilar lymph nodes